yorkulibraries/HeritageSingersCanada/pages/about.md

 ### About the Heritage Singers

-“The Heritage Singers Canada was founded by Grace Carter-Henry Lyons in 1977.
+The Heritage Singers Canada was founded by Grace Carter-Henry Lyons in 1977.
 Meeting in living rooms, they gathered as friends to overcome the loneliness after immigrating to Canada from Jamaica.
 The 30-member group is a dynamic blend of the Caribbean, African and Canadian mosaic, drawing its members from Toronto, Trinidad